Metrics for Graph Comparison: A Practitioner's Guide: Methods

-The constructive description of the algorithm does not yield itself to simple analysis, and so less is known analytically about the preferential attachment model than the uncorrelated random graph or the stochastic blockmodel.
-In \cite{Flaxman2003}, the authors prove that the $k^\text{th}$ eigenvalue of the Laplacian $\lamL_k$ scales like $\lamL_k \sim d_k^{1/2}$, where $d_k$ is the $k^\text{th}$ largest degree in the graph.\footnote{These results are proven on a model with a slightly different generative procedure; we do not find that they yield a particularly good approximation for our experiments, which are conducted at the quite low $n=100$.} In \cite{Farkas2001}, the authors demonstrate numerically that the adjacency spectrum exhibits a triangular peak with power-law tails.
+The constructive description of the algorithm does not yield itself to simple analysis, and so less is known analytically about the preferential attachment model than the uncorrelated random graph or the stochastic blockmodel (but see \cite{durrett2007,vanderhofstad2016} for some basic properties of this model).
+There are few results about the spectrum of the various matrices.
+In \cite{Flaxman2003}, the authors prove that if $\lamA_1 \ge \ldots \lamA_k$ are the $k$ largest eigenvalues of the adjacency matrix, and if $d_1 \ge \ldots \ge d_k$ are the $k$ largest degrees, then\footnote{These results are proven on a model with a slightly different generative procedure; we do not find that they yield a particularly good approximation for our experiments, that are conducted at the quite low $n=100$.}.

+In \cite{Farkas2001}, the authors demonstrate numerically that the adjacency spectrum exhibits a triangular peak with power-law tails.

-Having a high degree makes a vertex more likely to attract more connections, so the graph quickly develops strongly connected ``hubs,'' or vertices of high degree.
+Having a high degree makes a vertex more likely to attract more connections, so the graph quickly develops strongly connected ``hubs,'' or vertices with very high degree, which cannot be found in the \ER model.
 This impacts both the global and local structure of the graph.
 Hubs are by definition global structures, as they touch a significant portion of the rest of the graph, making path lengths shorter and increasing connectivity throughout the graph.
 On the local scale, vertices in the graph tend to connect exclusively to the highest-degree vertices in the graph, rather than to one another, generating a tree-like topology.
-This particular topology yields a signature in the tail of the spectrum, the importance of which will be discussed below.
+This particular topology yields a signature in the tail of the spectrum.

-\subsection{The Watts-Strogatz Model}
+\subsubsection{The Watts-Strogatz model}